Physico-mathematical model of open quantum systems with varying particle number: Varying particle number and Fock space

 \subsection{Particle number operator}

-To start, we will pose another key physical assumption, which implements the feature of a varying particle number in terms of a number operator with specific properties.
+As indicated above, let us start by posing the following assumption, which implements the physical feature of a varying particle number in terms of an observable with specific mathematical properties.

-\begin{assumption}[Varying particle number] Suppose that the open system $\SFS$ consists of identical particles, let $\MH$ denote the one-particle Hilbert space of this species, and assume that the total particle number $N_\SFS \in \N$ of $\SFS$ is varying.
+\begin{assumption}[Varying particle number] Suppose that the open system $\SFS$ consists of identical particles, let $\MH$ denote the one-particle Hilbert space of this species, and assume that the total particle number $N_\SFS$ is varying.
 Then we pose that \begin{enumerate}[labelindent=\parindent, leftmargin=*, label=\normalfont\textbf{A6.1.}, ref=A6.1] \item $\MH^{\otimes n} \subset \MH_\SFS$ for all $n \in \N_0$ with isometric embedding.
-(We set $\MH^{\otimes 0} \ce \C$.) \end{enumerate} According to the standard description of quantum mechanics, the Hilbert space $\MH^{\otimes n} \ce \bigotimes^n \MH$ is the state space for an $n$-particle system (recall \cref{rem:indistinguishability} in this context), hence the space $\MH_\SFS$ must contain all these to correctly describe all possible states with different particle numbers.
-The embedding should be isometric in order to guarantee that a pure state (that is, a normalized vector) in $\MH^{\otimes n}$ is also a pure state in $\MH_\SFS$.
-Second, we pose: \begin{enumerate}[labelindent=\parindent, leftmargin=*, label=\normalfont\textbf{A6.2.}, ref=A6.2] \item There exists a self-adjoint operator $\MSN \in \LO(\MH_\SFS)$ such that (i) $\sigma(\MSN) = \sigma_\mathrm{p}(\MSN) = \N_0$ and (ii) $\Eig(\MSN, n) = \MH^{\otimes n}$ for all $n \in \N_0$. \end{enumerate} Since the particle number is not merely a parameter anymore but a physical observable, there should be a self-adjoint operator representing this observable whose spectral values are precisely the different possible particle numbers and which yields the number $n$ on the $n$-particle subspace $\MH^{\otimes n}$. \end{assumption}
+(We set $\MH^{\otimes 0} \ce \C$.) \end{enumerate} According to the standard description of quantum mechanics, the Hilbert space $\MH^{\otimes n} \ce \bigotimes^n \MH$ is the state space for an $n$-particle system (recall \cref{rem:indistinguishability} in this context), and hence the space $\MH_\SFS$ should contain all $\MH^{\otimes n}$ in order to be able to describe states with different particle numbers; the embeddings should, moreover, be isometric to guarantee that a pure state (i.e., a normalized vector) in $\MH^{\otimes n}$ is also a pure state in $\MH_\SFS$.
+Next, we postulate: \begin{enumerate}[labelindent=\parindent, leftmargin=*, label=\normalfont\textbf{A6.2.}, ref=A6.2] \item There exists a self-adjoint operator $\MSN \in \LO(\MH_\SFS)$ such that (i) $\sigma(\MSN) = \sigma_\mathrm{p}(\MSN) = \N_0$ and (ii) $\Eig(\MSN, n) = \MH^{\otimes n}$ for all $n \in \N_0$. \end{enumerate} Since the particle number is not merely a parameter anymore but a physical observable, there should be a self-adjoint linear operator representing this observable, the spectral values of which are given by the possible particle numbers, and the corresponding eigenspaces are the $n$-particle subspaces $\MH^{\otimes n}$. \end{assumption}